Season 2026

 The structure of the concert programs is an integral part of music presentation by the Firm.
 The complimentary program booklet that accompanies each concert provides quotations and images that invite the audience to share the artistic preoccupations of the composers, in their quest for the poetic shape of the ideal program.
 Programs from past Firm seasons can be found through the Firm Archive.

 The Firm was formed in 1996 through the collaboration of composers Raymond Chapman Smith, Quentin Grant, David Kotlowy and John Polglase.
 Known then as Chapman Smith, Kotlowy, Polglase & Grant, the long, corporate-sounding list of surnames quickly earned the organisation the affectionate nickname of ’The Firm’.
-In 2005, Raymond Chapman Smith and Quentin Grant took on the management and core composing activities for the organisation.
+Raymond Chapman Smith and Quentin Grant have been responsible for the management and core composing activities for the organisation since 2005.

-After each concert, the audience is invited to share complimentary refreshments and convivial conversation with the composers and players.
+The audience is invited to share complimentary refreshments and convivial conversation with the composers and players after each concert.

 Posthumous Composer in Residence